Leading German Law Firm in the Field of Immigration, Residence Permits and Citizenship Rights

 German Citizenship for Nazi Victims: The Law – the Grundgesetz

-From early on in the aftermath of the war Germany acknowledged its debt to those who suffered during World War II.
-Consequently German citizenship was provided to Nazi victims under Article 116 (2) of the Grundgesetz (German Constitution).
+From early in the aftermath of the war Germany acknowledged its debt to those who suffered during World War II.
+Consequently, German citizenship was provided to Nazi victims under Article 116 (2) of the Grundgesetz (German Constitution).
 However, the awarding of such rights had limits as to those who could apply.
 Article 116(2) states:

 “Former German citizens who, between 30 January 1933 and 8 May 1945, were deprived of their citizenship on political, racial or religious grounds and their descendants shall, on application, have their citizenship restored.
 They shall be deemed never to have been deprived of their citizenship if they have established their domicile in Germany after 8 May 1945 and have not expressed a contrary intention.“

 How citizenship rights were awarded had involved some hurdles.
 Originally German citizenship for Nazi victims was only eligible through the paternal line.
 This view excluded those who would have been eligible due to the persecution their family suffered through their maternal line.
 However, this has changed.
 The recent developments have contributed to further changes in this rule.

 Recently there has been growing demand for the law in this field to be expanded.
 In turn this has contributed to the German Minister for the interior, Herr Horst Seehofer, remarking “”Germany must face up to its historical responsibility towards those who, as the descendants of German citizens who were persecuted by the Nazis (and) have faced legal obstacles to citizenship, especially those whose parents or grandparents were forced to flee abroad”.
 In particular, the following changes should be viewed with interest by those with Jewish backgrounds.

 Consequently, there have been developments in this area and the definition of those who can avail of German citizenship as Nazi victims has been expanded to include the following groups: